nchathu2014/crud-api/README.md

    npm install
    ```
 3. Environment variables steup (!IMPORTANT) ‼️
-   - Rename the .env.sample to .env and add your expected port and load balancing algorithm (default is ip-hash)
+   - Rename the .env.sample to .env and add your expected port and load balancing algorithm (default is round-robin)

 ## Available Scripts